ieg-dhr/DigiKAR/docs/rights-holders-saxony.md

 # Rights and right holders in Saxony

-## Structuring space through complex legal affiliations

-The Saxony work package in DigiKAR focuses on the structuring of early modern space through the complex legal affiliations of individual landmarks (e.g. bridges and mills), non-inhabited areas (e.g. forests), settlements and individual estates within settlements.
+## Historical incentives of studying spatial dimensions of rights in early modern Saxony

 ::: info
 This part of the documentation is still missing.
 It should give a brief summary of what the Saxony work package does and why this is important.
 :::

-Also, finding an overarching definition of early modern **"Landesherrschaft"** is difficult.
+## Structuring space through complex legal affiliations

+The Saxony work package in DigiKAR focuses on the structuring of early modern space through the complex legal affiliations of individual landmarks (e.g. bridges and mills), non-inhabited areas (e.g. forests), settlements and individual estates within settlements.
+We focus on five rights out of many, and DigiKAR generally does not pretend that we can model *the* Holy Roman Empire with all its administrative bodies.
+The selected cases are already challenging because abstracting from the original sources to create normalised and structured data requires careful ontological decisions.
+For example, finding an overarching definition of early modern **"Landesherrschaft"** is difficult.
 Researchers have focused on military organization, imperial taxation, and certain offices or legal instruments as key elements, but they remain contested.
+In our own data collection, have therefore decided ...

+## Handling the relationship between rights and right holders

+Also, we do not try to identify whether right holders are in charge by office or by inheritance.
+Our focus is more pragmatically on the fact that there is a spatial expression of a particular right and that one person, community, or non-person entity (e.g. “Rittergut”) holds that right at a particular point in time.
+Identifying the chain of command behind the right holders is beyond the scope of our project and also not immediately necessary for visualizing the legal space.

 ### Data collection